London Aquatics Centre – Alexander Kachkaev/Flickr

 Finchley Lido Leisure Centre

-Finchley Lido Leisure Centre comes fitted out with one of the great thrills of the swimming pool world: a wave machine.
-They may have been scary stuff when your six-year-old self was battling valiantly trying to not drown in them, but as a fully-grown adult they’re actually pretty fun.
-The centre is home to two indoor swimming spaces, so if you’d rather glide through the water uninterrupted there’s the option of doing laps with the adults in the regular 25-metre pool instead.
+Finchley Lido Leisure Centre comes fitted out with some of the great thrills of the swimming pool world: rapids, water cannons and a wave machine.
+They may have been scary when your six-year-old self was battling valiantly trying to not drown in them, but as a fully-grown adult they’re actually pretty fun.
+The centre is home to two indoor swimming spaces, so if you’d rather glide through the water uninterrupted there’s the option of doing laps with the grown-ups in the regular 25-metre pool instead.

 Golden Lane Leisure Centre | Barbican

-The short length of this swimming pool in the City of London (20 metres) is a shrewd way of making you appear faster than you actually are.
+The shorter length of this swimming pool in the City of London (20 metres) is a shrewd way of making you appear faster than you actually are.
 30 laps in 30 minutes?
 Easy-peasy (so long as it’s done here).
 Aside from that there’s no funny business going on and it’s a dependable place to get your weekly/daily lengths in.
-There’s a max of 20 people in the pool at one time, so you don’t have to do too much ducking and dodging (and it also keeps things reasonably sanitary).
+There’s a max of 20 people in the pool at one time, so you don’t have to do too much ducking and dodging.
 The high window tally also makes it quite an atmospheric evening swim.

 Ironmonger Row Baths | Islington